 We've mentioned a few areas where the Samsung Galaxy S20 FE 5G edges out the Pixel 4A from Google – in terms of the size of the screen, some of the camera capabilities, and the performance – but we haven't yet mentioned the price.
 Check the widgets on this page for the latest online deals, but if you do some shopping around you're likely to find that the Google phone is significantly more affordable.

-At the time of writing you can pick up the Google Pixel 4A for £349 / $349, while the Samsung Galaxy S20 FE 5G will cost you more in the region of £699 / $699.99.
+At launch you could pick up the Google Pixel 4A for £/$349, while the Samsung Galaxy S20 FE 5G will cost you more in the region of £/$699.99.
 That sums up these phones really – the Pixel 4A is an affordable mid-range-to-budget option that gives you a lot for your money, while the Samsung Galaxy S20 FE 5G is pushing towards the premium-level flagships.
 It's your choice which you go for.

 Both phones scored highly in our reviews, and you can't really go wrong with either of these handsets: they'll both give you very good performance, and impressive photos and videos, and the latest version of Android.
 It's fair to say that you get more in the way of extras with the Samsung handset though – it comes with 5G, and wireless charging, and it also has waterproofing protection that the Pixel 4A doesn't have.